 In 2000, he was asked to return to education and was appointed Chief Financial Officer for the Los Angeles Unified School District, the second largest district in the U.S., where he served for four years prior to retirement.
 Believing that there is a great need for qualified school business officials, following retirement, Joe joined the Rossier School of Education at USC as a Clinical Associate Professor to direct the School Business Management Certificate Program and has worked to expand this important program throughout California since that time.

 Joe has served as an Armenian Missionary Association of America Board member off and on since 1991, and has served as Recording Secretary and Vice President.
-He is now completing his third year as President of the AMAA.

 Dr. Nazareth Darakjian